Network Digital Twins: Between PowerPoint and Reality

 • Since Dynamips ran out of platforms to emulate, I haven’t seen a virtual machine (or container) that supports anything other than Ethernet interfaces.
 That might not matter in 2025, but if you happen to have any other technology in your network, it’s an immediate showstopper.

 • Network operating systems packaged as virtual machines often have different interface names than the real hardware.
-The only vendor I’ve seen dealing with that was Cumulus Linux, which could (being based on Linux) simply rename the devices (Ethernet ports).
+The only vendors I’ve seen dealing with that were Cumulus Linux, which could (being based on Linux) simply rename the devices (Ethernet ports), and Arista EOS, where you can specify the mapping of Linux interfaces into Arista EOS interface names with a JSON configuration file.

 • Very few virtual machines that emulate chassis switches allow you to specify the line cards you want to use.
-The only exception I’m aware of is Nokia SR Linux.
+The only exception I’m aware of is Nokia SR Linux and SR-OS.

 • Virtual machines usually have a limited number of interfaces, whether due to VM limitations or limitations of the virtualization infrastructure.
 That could make it impossible to reliably emulate large core switches.